FrietzeLabUVM/cutruntools/USAGE.md

 cd ../macs2.narrow.aug18
 sbatch ./integrate.footprinting.sh GATA1_D7_30min_chr11_aligned_reads_peaks.narrowPeak
 ```
 Beautiful footprinting figures will be located in the directory `fimo.result`.
-Footprinting figures are created for every motif found by MEME-chip, but only the right motif (associated with TF) will have a proper looking shape.
+Footprinting figures are created for every motif found by MEME-chip, but only the right motif (associated with TF) will have a proper looking profile.
 Users can scan through all the motifs' footprints.

 # Outputs